 According to a YOOBIC survey of frontline workers in the US, UK and Canada, 71% feel task management is unproductive and 40% feel they have insufficient training.

-The traditional labour pool is dwindling due to unstable employment and the reopening and return to pre-pandemic life varying across the world.
-Additionally, national living wage was increased to £ 8.91 /hour in the UK, which has some nervous.
+The traditional labor pool is dwindling due to unstable employment and reopening and return to pre-pandemic life varying across the world.
+Additionally, many retailers are committing to a minimum wage increase that will eventually reach $15/hour in the US, which has some nervous.
 There seems to be an overall need to work smarter, not harder.
-With many workers wanting flexible schedules, or even to just take seasonal retail shifts, having uniformed and streamlined processes becomes all the more important.
+With many workers wanting flexible schedules, or even to just pick up seasonal retail shifts, having uniformed and streamlined processes becomes all the more important.

 When Tellermate worked with L.L.
 Bean to introduce cash counters, they were able to reduce the number of employees closing registers from three to one, allowing them to repurpose the two other employees for closing tasks on the floor.
 As a result, they were able to reduce the overall time it takes for a store to perform closing procedures, saving them nearly an hour each day.

-Using scheduling software, introducing technology to ensure task management and efficiency and automating as much as possible allows stores to optimise staffing and make sure their employees can have quality interactions with customers.
+Using scheduling software, introducing technology to ensure task management and efficiency and automating as much as possible allows stores to optimize staffing and make sure their employees can have quality interactions with customers.